Which Holiday Park Should You Choose

 What are the conditions for when it comes to selling your static caravan?

-As you are aware holiday parks love to make money on buying caravans cheap and selling caravans at a high price.
-However if you intend to sell privately instead of back to the holiday park you still need to be careful.
-Many holiday parks will charge you up to 15% of your selling price as a commission – even if they did nothing to assist in the sale!
+If you intend to sell privately instead of back to the holiday park you still need to be careful.
+Many holiday parks will charge you up to 15% of your selling price as a commission so please be aware of this before signing any contracts.

 Before signing any contract make sure you have read it thoroughly and if there is anything you don’t understand then ask.
 Some people have lost thousands and thousands of pounds by not reading the contract properly and not fully understanding what they are committing themselves to.

-If the answers you get from the sales team are a little vague then you need to ask yourself why this might be, what are they trying to hide from you.
-Only once you are completely happy should you sign any contract, if you have any doubts whatsoever then walk away - you can always go back another day.
+Only once you are completely happy should you sign any contract of sale, if you have any doubts whatsoever then walk away - you can always go back another day.